 Tilikum the Orca, Andrew Linzey, and zoos

 Saw the story in the news about the Orca that killed his trainer (Killer whale experts say: Reintroduce Tilikum to the wild) and it made me think about zoos.
 I used to love zoos when I was a kid and I still feel a certain attraction.
-I've been many times to the San Francisco Zoo, the San Diego Zoo and the Wild Animal Park there too and when I lived in Portland I almost became a volunteer at the zoo caring for the raptors until I found out I'd be feeding them live mice (eek!).
+I've been many times to the San Francisco Zoo, the San Diego Zoo and the Wild Animal Park there too.
 I've also been to San Diego SeaWorld and seen the Orca show, though I haven't been to the Florida park where the trainer was killed by Tilikum.

 - Tatiana, the Siberian tiger who attacked and killed someone at the San Francisco Zoo and who was shot dead